avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

 $
 ```

+This command deletes the executable `testintmath` as well as the object files (`.o` ), thereby "cleaning" the project directory.
+This is useful in situations where we want to rebuild `testintmath` from scratch.
+(Note that the name `clean` isn't special.
+We could have named the rule anything we want, such as `delete_files`. `Clean` is just the conventional name for this kind of task in Makefiles)

-Here's how it works.
+Let's break down how it works.
 As with any other rule, `make` begins by checking if a file named `clean` exists in the working directory.
 Since there is no such file, `make` determines that `clean` needs to be built.
 In an attempt to build `clean`, `make` executes the command `rm -f testintmath *.o`.
 Because this command runs successfully (that it, returns exit status 0), `make` considers `clean` up-to-date (for the current invocation of `make`, that is).
 It does not actually verify whether `clean` is created.

 You can see this full sequence of operations by invoking `make clean` with the `debug=-v` option.
 Here is the relevant part of the output: